GIScience/gis-training-resource-center/content/Modul_4/en_qgis_map_design_2.md

 The layout manager in QGIS already has a dedicated location for map templates.
 On windows, the file path is `\Users\AppData\Roaming\QGIS\QGIS3\profiles\default\composer_templates`.
 On mac,
 If you save templates here, you can load templates directly through the layout manager without looking for the file.
-You can also add file paths
+You can also add file paths in the QGIS-template setting ()
 ```

 # The Atlas function (automatic map generation)